 Behavioral health provider: Professionals who diagnose behavioral health, substance use and intellectual and developmental disabilities conditions and provide treatment.

-Health plan: A group of doctors, hospitals and other health care professionals.
+Health plan: A group of doctors, hospitals and other health care providers.
 They work together to give you the health care you need.
+This includes physical health, behavioral health and medicine.
 To learn more, go to Get answers.

 Network: A group of doctors, hospitals and other health care providers who contract with a health plan to give members medical care.